‘Attack On Titan’ Season 2: Here’s Why The First Two Episodes Of ‘AOT’ Sequel Has Many Anime Fans Grumbling

 — AoT Wiki (@AoTWiki) April 10, 2017

 Readers of manga Attack On Titan know well that quite a few people possess the ability to transform into a Titan.
 Hence it is only a matter of time that the creators of the anime reveal who transforms into these Titans with special abilities.
 As reported by the Inquisitr recently, Season 2 of Attack On Titan is merely 12 episodes long.
-Hence Episode 3 of AOT could reveal more details about these man-eating creatures.
+Hence episode 3 of AOT could reveal more details about these man-eating creatures.
 Incidentally, Shingeki No Kyojin anime’s sequel will also reveal more about Ymir and Krista’s Relationship.

 [Featured Image by Hajime Isayama/Attack On Titan/Funimation]